-The disciples had been out all night on the Lake of Galilee without catching any fish, but remember they were fishermen and this was their home waters were they had fished for most of their lives.
+The disciples had been out all night without catching any fish, but remember they were fishermen.
 Under Jesus guidance, they caught 153 fish in one cast of the net.

-The seven who went fishing that night did not know who called them from the shore of the lake until they did what the person on the beach asked them to do.
+The seven who went fishing that night did not know who called them from the shore of the lake until they did what The person asked them to do.
 Peter one of the fishermen then said ” it is the Lord” meaning it was Jesus.

 At this time Jesus reinstates Peter who would later become one of the spokes men for the growing group of believers.

 Jesus Appears to Seven of His Disciples and the Miraculous Catch of 153 Fish